Bjorn-Strom/FSS/docs/documentation/BasicUsage.md

 ## Basic usage

-The main function this library supplies is the function `fss`.
+The main function this library supplies is `fss`.
 It takes a list of CSS properties and returns a string.
 This string is the classname you can give to your html tag.